Emergent gravity in superplastic crystals: Elastic deformations and emergent gravity

 In the absence of dislocations, the tetrads $E^a = E^{\ a}_{\mu} dy^{\mu}$ are exact differentials.
 They can be expressed in general form in terms of a system of deformed crystallographic coordinate planes\rev{, i.e. surfaces} of constant phase $X^a(y)=2\pi n^a$, $n^a \in \mathbb{Z}$ with $a=1,...,D$.

 In the absence of dislocations, tensor $E^{~a}_\mu(y)$ satisfies the integrability condition:

+In the effective theory of fermions that experience vierbein $E_\mu^a$ the effective distance between the two points with coordinates $x$ and $x+dx$ is given by $|E^a_\mu dx^\mu|$.
 Matrix $e_a^\mu$ inverse to $E^a_\mu$ represents the inverse vielbein.
-It determines the distance along the curve $\cal C$ that connects the two points in space - time corresponding to the two values of $X$ ($X_1,X_2$) as follows:
+It determines the distance in real space along the curve $\cal C$ that connects the two points in space - time of effective theory corresponding to the two values of $X$ ($X_1,X_2$) as follows: